Orange Boxx Fab Storage Panel

 4Runner Window Storage Panel & Utility Rack Panel for 5th Generation

 MOLLE (Modular Lightweight Load-Carrying Equipment)

 I saw this thing one day and had to have it.
-The MOLLE Panel, Modular Storage Panel, or Personal Storage Device (PSD), whatever you want to call it, is pretty cool.
-There are a couple of manufacturers that fabricate this product (Orange Boxx Fabrication and the Rago Fabrication MOLLE Panel).
-This one seen above is fabricated by Orange Boxx Fabrication.
+The MOLLE Panel is pretty cool.
+There are a couple of manufacturers that fabricate this product (Orange Boxx Fabrication and the Rago Fabrication Panel).
+This one seen above is made by Orange Boxx Fabrication.
 But, before you move forward with purchasing this product, please read this post.

 On a side note; I would never write a post like this unless it was bad.
 It was really bad.